 For example dyndns.yourcompany.com

 In our case we will not use this homepage in any way, it solely is for the purpose of DynDNS, that's not bad, cost just around 9$ per year for the domain.
-There will be some very little fees for each DNS request tho, but they are minimal.
-Just be aware, there are fees.
+There will be very few fees for each DNS request tho, but they are minimal.
+Just be aware, that there are fees.
 IN doubt, use NO-IP.

 Ok, let's do this.
 It is very important that you read carefully through ALL the steps!